Jarrett Goetz, senior manager of IT infrastructure at Cambridge, MA-based drug discovery startup Infinity Pharmaceuticals...

 What makes the 3PAR array so attractive?
 According to Jesse St. Laurent, director of research and development at Corporate Technologies, Burlington, MA, the VAR that sold Infinity the system, "the secret sauce is a word I hate to use--virtualization."
 But he adds--"it's virtualization done right, under the covers."
 3PAR's virtualization, he says, "frees you from worrying about performance, configuring security, high availability and what LUN you're on."

-Furthermore, the array cost $500,000 less than the EMC Symmetrix and Sun-branded Lightning 9900 arrays Goetz was considering, and doesn't require him to hire a storage administrator,
+Furthermore, the array cost $500,000 less than the EMC Symmetrix and Sun-branded Lightning 9900 arrays Goetz was considering, and doesn't require him to hire a storage administrator, as he had planned.

 Still, Goetz took several steps to insulate himself from potential startup burnout.
 He went out and talked to other customers, of course, but he also insisted on quarterly meetings to go over 3PAR's financials.
 He even had the 3PAR team write up a document detailing the migration process away from the 3PAR array to a 9900 series, in the event that things should come to that.